 - A complete evaluation of your heart.
 This will help determine how well you might handle the pregnancy.
 This evaluation usually includes personal and family history, physical exam, EKG, and echocardiography, as well as a review of your cardiac medication list.
 Additional tests, such as a stress test, Holter monitor, or cardiac MRI may be recommended as well.

 - A detailed discussion about what you can expect.
 We will describe the potential complications we think you may encounter.
-We will determine if you are at low, medium, or high risk or if your risks are essentially the same as the general population.
+We will determine if you are at low, medium, or high risk, or if your risks are essentially the same as the general population.
 The evaluation will help shape the plan for monitoring your heart health during pregnancy and beyond.
-If you do not already have a high-risk OB or MFM specialist, we will refer you to one as we collaborate closely with our MFM colleagues in Cincinnati.
+If you do not already have a high-risk OB or MFM specialist, we will refer you to one, as we collaborate closely with our MFM colleagues throughout the region.

 - Pre-pregnancy recommendations.
-If we are able to evaluate you prior to pregnancy, we can advise you if we think you should have any medications, procedures, or surgeries prior to attempting pregnancy so that you might reduce your risks during pregnancy.
+If we are able to evaluate you prior to pregnancy, we can advise you if we think you should have any medications added or changed, procedures, or surgeries prior to attempting pregnancy so that you might reduce your risks during pregnancy.

 - A genetics discussion.
-We can also help you determine your risks for passing on the heart defect to your child.
+We can also help you determine your risks for passing on a heart defect to your child.
 It depends upon the condition, but in general the risk is about 1.5-3% if the father has ACHD and up to 18% if the mother has congenital heart disease.
+The presence of a known genetic syndrome or condition may further increase the risk of cardiac disease in your child, and so we may recommend a genetics consultation and testing to look for those conditions.
 A fetal echocardiogram is typically recommended between 18-24 weeks gestation to check for heart defects in your unborn child.